kgrid-objects/fda-label-collection/README.md

 We have deployed this API already.
 It is easy to try it!
 Just do this:

 1. Using your browser, go to https://reqbin.com/curl
-2. Cut and paste the following command into
+2. Cut and paste the following command into the window shown below

 curl -X 'POST' \
   'https://activator-playground.herokuapp.com/js/fda_label_content/fda_label_content' \